 If you have any questions, please reach us by phone and by email.
 We will continue to post updated information here on this website, so check back regularly and be sure that you have signed up for our General Mail List to get the latest e-new updates at http://www.kwasindupdates.com/

 For more details on frequently asked questions, please read the information below:

-What is happening at Kwasind right now?
+What is happening for Kwasind in 2023?